stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```
 Once installed we can use the `--help` flag to see how the CLI works.

-According to [hspec-golden](http://hackage.haskell.org/package/hspec-golden), when `hgold` is used without flags it updates by default the `.golden/` directory.
+According to [hspec-golden](http://hackage.haskell.org/package/hspec-golden), when `hgold` is used without flags it updates the `.golden/` directory by default.
 If we store our golden files in a different directory we should use the `--update` flag and specify the name of the directory as an argument.

 Okay, let's update our golden files.